What is Kings?

 Now that you know all the drinking games rules Kings Cup requires, it’s time to play!
 Stock up on everything you need to enjoy a round or more of this fun drinking game and get ready to use it at your next party.

-Is it worth it to buy waterproof cards for this kings drinking game rule?
+Is it worth it to buy waterproof cards for this game?
 Some fans of drinking games that involve cards enjoy using waterproof cards so they don’t have to worry about their cards getting ruined with spills and accidents.
 Check out this listing for a deck of waterproof cards if you want to give it a try.

 Waterproof Custom Plastic Cards